ITfoxtec/FoxIDs/docs/claim.md

  - An external access token with the value `eyJhG.cRwczov...nNjb3B.lIjoi` is added in the `access_token` claim with the nested value `the-up-party|eyJhG.cRwczov...nNjb3B.lIjoi`

 ## Down-party
-In both an [OpenID Connect](down-party-oidc.md), [OAuth 2.0](down-party-oauth-2.0.md) and [SAML 2.0](down-party-saml-2.0.md) down-party claims are issued to the application / API by adding them to the `Issue claims` list.
+In both an [OpenID Connect](down-party-oidc.md), [OAuth 2.0](down-party-oauth-2.0.md) and [SAML 2.0](down-party-saml-2.0.md) application registration claims are issued to the application / API by adding them to the `Issue claims` list.
 All claims are issued to the application / API if a wildcard `*` is added to the `Issue claims` list.

-An OpenID Connect down-party can differentiate if a claim is only issued in the access token or also in the ID token.
+An OpenID Connect application registration can differentiate if a claim is only issued in the access token or also in the ID token.

-An OpenID Connect and OAuth 2.0 down-party can carry claims forward by a scope as well.
+An OpenID Connect and OAuth 2.0 application registration can carry claims forward by a scope as well.
 This is done by adding the claim or claims to a scope's `Voluntary claims` list.
 And the claims are then issued if the client application request for the scope.
-An OpenID Connect down-party can also in the voluntary scope claims differentiate if a claim is only issued in the access token or also in the ID token.
+An OpenID Connect application registration can also in the voluntary scope claims differentiate if a claim is only issued in the access token or also in the ID token.